MintMCP

 5. Lasso Security MCP Gateway

-Lasso Security implements a triple-gate security pattern across AI, MCP, and API layers—earning recognition as a 2024 Gartner Cool Vendor for AI Security.
+Lasso Security implements security controls across AI, MCP, and API layers.
 The open-source gateway prioritizes threat detection over raw performance.

 Where Lasso Fits Best